ollej/brewnit/README.md

 Brewnit
 =======

-A site to upload and view beerxml recipes.
+A site to upload, view, and edit beerxml recipes.

 Related resources
 -----------------